Huilin-Li/website/content/docs/blogs/HugoBookGithubAction.md

 ```
 hugo new site Blogs
 ```
-*Blogs* will be in your github website link, like this *https://huilin-li.github.io/Blogs/*
 3. `cd Blogs` \
 4. `git init` \
 5. Refer to [Hugo Book Theme](https://themes.gohugo.io/themes/hugo-book/) to use hugo-book theme by